richmit/FortranFinance/README.md

   - monte_carlo : Illustrates basic resampling monte carlo for inflation and stock market returns.
   - MRFFL_functional_tests : Functional tests for MRFFL.
 While these are basic MRFFL tests, they also demonstrate the API.
+  - **More are on the way.
+I'm working to add the rest as time permits.**

 ### WARNING